ALNSynergy: a graph convolutional network with multi-representation alignment for drug synergy prediction: Method

 \subsection{Cell line representation learning module}

-For the cell line $k$, the GCNMRA model uses the genome information $Ge \in \mathbb{R}^{e \times 1}$ as its input, and $e$ represents the dimension of the genome information.
-To learn its representation, the GCNMRA model feeds it into a multilayer perceptron model, as shown in equation (3).
+For the cell line $k$, the ALNSynergy model uses the genome information $Ge \in \mathbb{R}^{e \times 1}$ as its input, and $e$ represents the dimension of the genome information.
+To learn its representation, the ALNSynergy model feeds it into a multilayer perceptron model, as shown in equation (3).

 The multilayer perceptron model consists of three hidden layers. $W_1 \in \mathbb{R}^{h^1 \times e}$, $W_2 \in \mathbb{R}^{h^2 \times h^1}$ and $W_3 \in \mathbb{R}^{h \times h^2}$ are the weight parameters. $b_1\in \mathbb{R}^{h^1 \times 1}$, $b_2\in \mathbb{R}^{h^2 \times 1}$ and $b_3\in \mathbb{R}^{h \times 1}$ are the bias parameters of the corresponding hidden layer respectively. $c_k\in \mathbb{R}^{h \times 1}$ represents the representation vector of cell line $k$.